gildor2/UEViewer/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Materials are exported in a custom format.
 File extension is ".mat".
 At the
 current moment, this format is supported by my ActorX Importer plugin only.
-Unreal Engine materials are very complex, it's hard to separate a few channels
+Unreal engine materials are very complex, it's hard to separate a few channels
 (diffuse, specular, bump etc) from it.
 Umodel tries to do this by using some
 heuristics.
 Umodel will never export full materials (GLSL script etc).
 Do not
 expect too much from this.